nthbooth/swardley-script/README.md

 Converts a simple map recorded as a JSON object into a conventional visual form as and SVG in a simple html file

-This fork adds in climate arrows and not much else!
+This fork adds in arrows and not much else!

 [Example html map](https://nthbooth.github.io/) using the index.html and map.js in this project (23/4/2019)